d-w-moore/python-ingest-docs/README.md

 Following are the commands to issue in various windows for the different components of the demo.

-A persistent connection to an iRODS server to ingest the files will be necessary.
+A persistent connection to an iRODS server to register and ingest the files will be necessary.

 ---